Walter Lee, Ph.D.

 Biography

-Walter Lee is an Associate Professor in the Department of Engineering Education and Assistant Director for Research in the Center for the Enhancement of Engineering Diversity.
+Walter Lee is a professor in the Department of Engineering Education and interim executive director for the Center for Engineering Excellence and Discovery (CEED).
 He holds a B.S. in Industrial Engineering from Clemson University, an M.S in Industrial & Systems Engineering from Virginia Tech, and a Ph.D. in Engineering Education from Virginia Tech.
-His career vision is to be a driving force in the national effort to diversify engineering and ensure that institutions provide students with the necessary support to succeed regardless of their background.
+His career vision is to be a driving force in the national effort to ensure that institutions provide students, regardless of their personal background, with the necessary support to succeed in engineering.

 Selected Awards & Honors